SonicHedghog/STEM-UTA-Grades-Submitter/README.md

 	3.Then, click "Create Shortcut".
 Drag the file it makes, "GSBC.exe - Shortcut", to your desktop to open the program easily from your desktop.
 		-You might have to give access to various other things for the program to work.
-	4.Double click on the shortcut you just created to open the program.
+		-It will say the program is made by an unkown publisher.
+To run the program, when you see a screen that says windows is protecting your computer, you will need to click more info and click run anyway 4.Double click on the shortcut you just created to open the program.
 	5.Enter the information the program asks for.
 The passwords will be hidden as you type them, so don't worry about your password not showing as you type.